 - ED ESSER and GEER Use of Funds FAQs (PDF; Published 7-Dec-2022)

 - ESSER Fund State Allocations Table

-Link to U.S. Department of Education’s allocation table by state.
+Link to ED’s allocation table by state.

 - ESSER Fund Certification and Agreement (PDF)